 Financial liabilities designated upon initial recognition at fair value through profit or loss are designated at the initial date of recognition, and only if the criteria in AASB 9 are satisfied.
-The Group has designated the Convertible Note and OIA Options as financial liabilities at fair value through profit or loss (termed Financial Derivatives in the notes).
+The Group has designated the unlisted options (and in prior years the convertible note) as a financial liability at fair value through profit or loss.